 JD Vance spreads debunked claims about Haitian immigrants eating pets

-Using dehumanizing language to describe immigrants is nothing new for former president Donald Trump or vice presidential candidate JD Vance.
-Accusations of immigrants being criminals, rapists, poisoning the blood of the nation have become common currency.
+Using dehumanizing language to describe immigrants is nothing new for former President Donald Trump or vice presidential candidate JD Vance.
+Accusations of immigrants being criminals, being rapists or poisoning the blood of the nation have become common currency.
 But this week, the rhetoric seemed to hit a new low: the allegation that immigrants eat pets.

-Vance, who also represents Ohio in the U.S. Senate, spread a debunked claim about Haitian migrants living in the city of Springfield, Ohio on Monday, accusing them of abducting pets and eating them.
+Vance, who represents Ohio in the U.S. Senate, spread a debunked claim about Haitian migrants living in the city of Springfield, Ohio, on Monday, accusing them of abducting pets and eating them.

 The claim, which local police say is baseless, was made by far-right activists, local Republicans and neo-Nazis before being picked up by Vance.
 A well-known advocate for the Haitian community says she received a wave of racist harassment in the aftermath of Vance's post.

-Vance made the claim as part of a political attack against Vice President Kamala Harris, the Democratic presidential nominee.
-On the social media site X, Vance wrote, “Reports now show that people have had their pets abducted and eaten by people who shouldn't be in this country.
-Where is our border czar?” a label Republicans have pinned on Harris, who was tasked by President Biden with working to examine the root causes of migration from Central America
+Vance made the claim as part of a political attack against Vice President Harris, the Democratic presidential nominee.
+On the social media site X, Vance wrote, "Reports now show that people have had their pets abducted and eaten by people who shouldn't be in this country.
+Where is our border czar?"
+He was referring to a label Republicans have pinned on Harris, who was tasked by President Biden with working to examine the root causes of migration from Central America.

-Springfield, a small city of around 60,000 people, has received from 15,000 to 20,000 migrants, many from Haiti, in the past four years, which has created tension as the city works to absorb so many newcomers in a short amount of time.
+Springfield, a small city of around 60,000 people, has received 15,000 to 20,000 migrants in the past four years, many from Haiti, which has created tension as the city works to absorb so many newcomers in a short amount of time.

 The city has often been cited by Vance and other Republicans as what they view as a cautionary tale of the economic woes caused by immigration.

-But on X, Republican politicians and far right social media influencers continued to amplify the narrative.
-“Cat Lives Matter!” wrote Tom Tiffany (R-Wisc.) while Andy Biggs (R-Ariz.) posted, “Protect America's pets!”
+But on X, Republican politicians and far-right social media influencers continued to amplify the narrative.
+"Cat Lives Matter!" wrote Rep. Tom Tiffany, R-Wis., while Rep. Andy Biggs, R-Ariz., posted, "Protect America's pets!"

+Apparent AI-generated images of Trump with kittens and ducks soon followed on the social media site.
+The owner of X, Elon Musk, also amplified the story to his nearly 200 million followers, reposting an AI-generated image of Trump first posted by House Republicans and repeating the claim about pet-eating in a different post.

-The Springfield News-Sun reported that Vance might have been referencing an allegation of cat-eating from Canton, Ohio, about 175 miles away.
+The Springfield News-Sun said that reports of pets being eaten might have been confused with an unrelated allegation of cat-eating in Canton, Ohio, about 175 miles away.

 Before Vance, neo-Nazis helped spread the debunked claims

-The now-refuted claim appears to have gotten its start online in early August, when a user with the screenname "bri ory" on the far-right social platform Gab commented on photos of members of the white supremacist neo-Nazi group Blood Tribe marching through Springfield protesting Haitian migrants and carrying swastika flags.
-The commenter claimed that “once haitians (sic) swarm into a town animals start to disappear.”
+The now-refuted claim appears to have gotten its start online in early August, when a user on the far-right social platform Gab with the screen name "bri ory" commented on photos of members of the white supremacist neo-Nazi group Blood Tribe marching through Springfield protesting Haitian migrants and carrying swastika flags.
+The commenter claimed that "once haitians swarm into a town animals start to disappear."

-Later in August, a resident, Anthony Harris, claimed at a Springfield City Commission meeting that the migrants were eating ducks in the park.
-A member of the same neo-Nazi group also attended the meeting and the group later echoed that claim on Gab.
+Later in August, a resident named Anthony Harris claimed at a Springfield City Commission meeting that the migrants were eating ducks in the park.
+A member of the same neo-Nazi group also attended the meeting, and the group later echoed that claim on Gab.
 Days later, it appeared on X.

+Haitian immigrants in Springfield have been the targets of rumors for some time, as NPR reported last month.
+Republican committee woman Glenda Bailey has become one of the loudest voices against Haitian migration, publicly accusing the community of having diseases, carrying out voodoo rites and being involved in gangs.

-The Springfield Police Department told NPR last month that such claims were troubling.
+The Springfield Police Division told NPR in August that such claims were troubling.

-"I think it's sad that some people are using this as an opportunity to spread hate or spread fear," says Officer Jason Via, Deputy Director of Public Safety and Operations.
+"I think it's sad that some people are using this as an opportunity to spread hate or spread fear," said Jason Via, deputy director of public safety and operations.
 "We get these reports 'the Haitians are killing ducks in a lot of our parks' or 'the Haitians are eating vegetables right out of the aisle at the grocery store.'
 And we haven't really seen any of that.
 It's really frustrating.
 As a community, it's not helpful as we try to move forward."

 Racist messages flood a Springfield leader's inbox

-Springfield resident Denise Williams’s phone began blowing up on Monday while she was spending time with her children and grandchildren not long after Vance posted.
+Springfield resident Denise Williams' phone began blowing up on Monday while she was spending time with her children and grandchildren, not long after Vance posted.

-As they played and laughed around her, emails kept landing in her inbox at a pace Williams said she had never experienced in her decade of being the president of Springfield’s NAACP chapter.
-In recent months, Williams has been speaking out against racism directed towards the Haitian community.
+As they played and laughed around her, emails kept landing in her inbox at a pace Williams said she had never experienced in her decade as the president of Springfield's NAACP chapter.
+In recent months, Williams has been speaking out against racism directed toward the Haitian community.

 Williams, a Black woman, said she doesn't feel safe.
 "I'm taking that as a pure threat."

+On Tuesday, the Haitian-American Foundation for Democracy slammed Republicans for spreading what it called "dangerous falsehoods."

+"Once again, the Trump/Vance team shamelessly exploits Haitians as scapegoats during their bid for the presidency," the foundation wrote in a statement on X. "This reckless fear-mongering puts vulnerable communities at risk, stokes division, and incites hate crimes.
+Local law enforcement, faith communities, and social services must be supported in protecting these new community members from harm."

-NPR reached out to several activists in the Haitian community of Springfield Ohio, and has not heard of instances of direct harassment.
-The Springfield Police Department has not responded to NPR’s latest inquiries.
+NPR reached out to several activists in Springfield's Haitian community and has not heard of instances of direct harassment.
+The Springfield Police Division has not responded to NPR's latest inquiries.

 Williams has travel scheduled for later in the week but said she's now unsure whether she should even leave her house.

-“I know that I'm not fearful.
+"I know that I'm not fearful.
 However, I've got to be smart.
-So I got to see what I'm going to do.”
+So I got to see what I'm going to do," she said.

-Vance responded to the criticism of the veracity of his claims in another post on X. “In the last several weeks, my office has received many inquiries from actual residents of Springfield who've said their neighbors' pets or local wildlife were abducted by Haitian migrants.
-It's possible, of course, that all of these rumors will turn out to be false.”
+Vance responded to the criticism of the veracity of his claims in another post on X. "In the last several weeks, my office has received many inquiries from actual residents of Springfield who've said their neighbors' pets or local wildlife were abducted by Haitian migrants.
+It's possible, of course, that all of these rumors will turn out to be false," he wrote.

 Vance ended his statement on X saying: "In short, don't let the crybabies in the media dissuade you, fellow patriots.
 Keep the cat memes flowing."